sjain882/App-SingleInstanceTrayGuide-Win/.github/README.md

 If the serial number on your copy does not match this, or the digital certificate is missing the file has potentially been tampered with and should be deleted immediately.

 You can check this by right clicking on the `App-SingleInstanceTrayGuide-Win` .exe / Application file > Properties > Digital Signatures > Select the one named "sjain882" > Details > View Certificate > Details > Serial Number.

+The serial number for this project's binaries will be different to the serial found in my other projects - this is completely normal.

 ‎
 ‎